John Constable (1776-1837)

 Accession no. 303-1888

 West wall of church with dark tree at left.
 Village buildings and vegetation.
-Left lower margin curved structure.
+Left lower margin a curved structure.
 Open area front and right of church.

 LL pencil Flora Scales 1945